codelingo/docs/docs/concepts/tenets.md

 ```
 tenets:
   - name: find-funcs
-    doc: "example Tenet that finds all func decls"
     flows:
+      codelingo/docs:
+        title: "example Tenet that finds all func decls"
       codelingo/review:
         comment: "this is a function"